 WHHS Parking Permit Rules & Application

 Students with a valid driver’s license are allowed the privilege of parking in the designated student parking lot in front of the school.
-You must have your vehicle registered and the $50.00 parking fee paid during the first week of school or on the day you begin driving to school (pro-rated for students acquiring their licenses after the 1st quarter, see office for details).
-Students will be issued a parking sticker which should be displayed on the rear driver’s side window – bottom right corner.
+You must have your vehicle registered and the $50.00 parking fee paid during the first week of school or on the day you begin driving to school (pro-rated for students acquiring their licenses mid-year at $12.50/quarter).
+Students will be issued a parking sticker which should be displayed in the rear driver’s side window – bottom right corner.